starandtina/frontend-interview-questions/README.md

 * What is CSS stack and say something about it?
 * List the browser compatibility problems you have ever used or known.
 * List the possible values for `position` property and the result for every value.
-* List the possible values for `display` property and the resule for every value.
+* List the possible values for `display` property and the result for every value.
 * What is the distinguishing feature provided by `display: inline-block`?
 * Say something about CSS3, such as transition, animation, transform, etc..
 * What's box-sizing and when you need it?